ivanleomk/llm-paper-club-asia-notes/pages/papers/gpt-2.md

 would bound to exist naturally in the internet.
-They speculate that if the language model is **large** enough in terms of **capacity**, then it should be able to learn to perform the tasks demonstrated in natural language sequences in order to better predict them, regardless of their method of procurement {cite}`radford2019language`.
+They speculate that if the language model is **large** enough in terms of **capacity**, then it should be able to learn to perform the tasks demonstrated in natural language sequences in order to better predict them, regardless of their method of procurement[^10].

 In the figure below, we can see examples of naturally occurring demonstrations of English to French and French to English translation found throughout the